Florent Mabille

 Florent Mabille (born 27 October 1996) is a Belgian sprinter.
 In 2023, he became Belgian national champion over 400 metres indoors.
 He won a gold medal at the 2024 European Athletics Championships and a bronze medal at the 2025 European Athletics Indoor Championships.

 Career

 2023

 In February 2023, he won the 2023 Belgian Indoor Athletics Championships over 400 metres in Gent.

-He lowered his 400m personal best to 45.71 seconds in Heusden in May 2023.
+He lowered his 400 m personal best to 45.71 seconds in Heusden in May 2023.
 It was the tenth fastest time ever recorded by a Belgian at the distance.
 In July 2023, he finished as runner-up to Alexander Doom at the 2023 Belgian Athletics Championships in Bruges.
-He ran at the 2023 World Athletics Championships in Budapest, Hungary, in August 2023, in the Belgian mixed 4x400m relay team, alongside Robin Vanderbemden, Imke Vervaet, and Camille Laus in the heat as they team qualified for the final and ultimately placed fifth overall.
+He ran at the 2023 World Athletics Championships in Budapest, Hungary, in August 2023, in the Belgian mixed 4 × 400 m relay team, alongside Robin Vanderbemden, Imke Vervaet, and Camille Laus in the heat as they team qualified for the final and ultimately placed fifth overall.

 2024

-He ran as part of the Belgian mixed 4x400m relay alongside Vervaet, Christian Iguacel, and Laus as the Belgian team successfully qualified for the 2024 Paris Olympics, at the 2024 World Athletics Relays in Nassau, Bahamas.
+He ran as part of the Belgian mixed 4 × 400 m relay alongside Vervaet, Christian Iguacel, and Laus as the Belgian team qualified for the 2024 Paris Olympics, at the 2024 World Athletics Relays in Nassau, Bahamas.